Digital Evolution Institute Explores the Evolution of Deal Sourcing by Exceptional Family Offices and Investors

 — Julia Valentine, Co-founder Digital Evolution Institute

 “I’ve been investing for years and built an AI driven platform that makes investing more efficient, analyzing deal flow easier, and brings connectivity to founders and investors alike,” said John Sharp, Founder of Hatcher+ FAAST.
-Alex Esparza, MD with Freedom Capital Markets Investment Banking, discussed how the public and private capital markets have changed and how her team uses technology to track capital formation and find new opportunities.
+Alex Esparza, MD with Freedom Capital Markets Investment Banking, discussed how the public and private capital markets have changed over the last few years and how her team uses technology to track capital formation and find new opportunities.

 Tracy McWilliams, co-founder of the Digital Evolution Institute, delivered a keynote on the growing importance of technology in selecting, managing and tracking private company investments.
 As a former Investment Banker and a venture investor, Tracy McWilliams was in the perfect position to launch the leading technology platform called Jaspy—one place to store deals that are sourced in many ways, including alternative marketplaces.
 “Democratization is happening now at an accelerated pace with more data available on private investments”, said Tracy McWilliams, “Technology is opening access to alternative investments to anyone from students to angel investors to sophisticated family offices.”